-The Group has tax losses arising in Hong Kong and Macau of HK\$87,264,000 (2008: HK\$72,996,000) and HK\$Nil (2008: HK\$73,000), respectively.
-The tax losses arising in Hong Kong are available indefinitely for offsetting against future taxable profits of the companies in which the tax losses arise, while those arising in Macau were available for a maximum period of three years from the year in which the loss originated.
+The Group has tax losses arising in Hong Kong of HK\$82,844,000 (2009: HK\$87,264,000).
+The tax losses arising in Hong Kong are available indefinitely for offsetting against future taxable profits of the companies in which the tax losses arise.
 No deferred tax assets/liabilities have been recognised for the Group in respect of the temporary differences and the tax losses because of uncertainty over availability of future taxable profits against which the Group can utilise the benefits in the relevant tax jurisdiction and entity.